 Carol is passionate about each client’s distinct needs.
 Carol is known for being diplomatic, smart, hard-working and respectful when positioning her client favorably before decision makers and judges.
 She is valued for her consistent ability to devise the most efficient path forward without losing sight of realizing the best strategic result.

 Carol understands the risks and opportunities facing her clients when it comes to safeguarding their investment.
-Whether she is called upon to enforce a patent or defend against a claim of infringement, Carol is committed to protecting her client’s valuable IP and business interests.
+Whether she is called upon to enforce a patent or trademark or defend against a claim of infringement, Carol is committed to protecting her client’s valuable IP and business interests.

 Carol is recognized as a leading intellectual property litigator by numerous industry publications.
 She is listed among The Best Lawyers in America in patent litigation, in the "World's Leading Patent Professionals” of the “Patent 1000” guide by Intellectual Asset Management (IAM) magazine, and in Super Lawyers magazine as a “Rising Star” and among the "Top Women Attorneys in Washington."

 Prior to the law, Carol worked in the biotechnology industry in Seattle, focusing on quality control, high-throughput drug screening and lab automation.